DanaMurali/BNTA_ServerSideProject/README.md

 Purpose of our Recipe API: For the user to be able to filter out recipes within the database according to their allergies.

 Method of Coding: Mainly mob coding using IntelliJ's Code with Me feature.
 Coding alone where absolutely necessary.
+Percentange of commits is not a realistic record of each individual's work ethic.

 Daily Work Record: